-People who don’t achieve their goals wait until they have planned the whole journey before the start to take any action.
+People who don’t achieve their goals wait until they have planned the whole journey before they start to take any action.

 Take the first step in faith.
 You don’t have to see the whole staircase.
-Just take the first step.
+Just take the first step.– Martin Luther King Jr.

 If you can’t see how (1) you’re going to achieve your goal, or (2) you’re afraid to start, or (3) you’re afraid to commit yourself because your path is unclear, then – just take your first step and explore the unknown, trusting your unconscious mind will make the next step and your path clear to your conscious mind in due course.

 Don’t wait for the perfect time to start

 You must avoid waiting for the perfect time to start because there is no such thing as the perfect time to do anything.

 Once you start you will receive feedback to help you improve your performance and achieve your goals.
-When you start taking action, learning will take place at a very rapid rate.
+When you stop procrastinating and start taking action, learning will take place at a very rapid rate.